connecting

 PRESS RELEASE: A People-Led Accountability Framework for Sevilla Commitments

-At the Financing for Development (FfD4) Conference in Seville, Project Starling, Centre for Policy Dialogue (Bangladesh), and NYU’s Center on International Cooperation launched a new civil society-led effort designed to help ensure that the promises made at FfD4 are tracked and translated into tangible improvements for developing countries.
+June 30, 2025 | At the Financing for Development (FfD4) Conference in Seville, the Starling Institute, Centre for Policy Dialogue (Bangladesh), and NYU’s Center on International Cooperation launched a new civil society-led effort designed to help ensure that the promises made at FfD4 are tracked and translated into tangible improvements for developing countries.

 -